 Designed by legendary Scottish golf course architect James Braid, Clitheroe Golf Club is a beautiful 18 hole parkland course located in the heart of the Ribble Valley.
 The course is a challenge to all levels of golfer with a premium on straight driving, but without being too demanding physically due to its level terrain.

-The views from the course are quite spectacular over Longridge Fells and Waddington providing the backdrop to Stonyhurst College and Mitton Church.
+The views from the course are quite spectacular over Longridge Fells and Waddington providing the backdrop to Stonyhurst College and the mediaeval Mitton Church.

 In 1937 an exhibition match featuring the American Cup Ryder captain Walter Hagan and local golfing legend Jimmy Rothwell confirmed the status of the rapidly maturing course.